aap-app/carpooling/replit.md

 - **Users Table**: Stores user authentication data (id, email, firstName, lastName, profileImageUrl, authProvider)
   - `authProvider`: Distinguishes between "oidc" (OAuth) and "invitation" (invitation-based) users
 - **Sessions Table**: Stores session data for authentication with PostgreSQL connect-pg-simple
-- **Invitation Codes Table**: Manages invitation codes for signup
+- **Invitation Codes Table**: Manages invitation codes for signup with advanced features
+  - `maxUses`: Maximum number of times the code can be used (default: 1)
+  - `currentUses`: Current usage count (increments on each use)
+  - `expiresAt`: Optional expiration timestamp
-  - Tracks code status: unused, used, or revoked
+  - Tracks code status: active, used up, expired, or revoked
   - Records who created the code and who used it
+- **Settings Table**: Key-value store for application-wide settings
+  - `key`: Unique identifier for the setting (e.g., "allowed_domains", "allowed_github_orgs")
+  - `value`: JSON value for flexible data storage
 - **Trips Table**: Single entity with fields for name, flight date/time, flight number, car status, and timestamps
 - **Validation**: Drizzle-Zod integration generates Zod schemas from database schema for consistent validation
 - **Type Generation**: TypeScript types inferred from schema for compile-time safety